How My Sales Experience Transfers to

 I had to stay current on market and social media trends and tools.I had to write marketing copy that resulted in sales.
 I had to attend networking events and build positive relationships with other brokers for future deal collaboration.

-All this experience transfers, almost, seamlessly to the competencies required for UX research and design operations.
-Or to roles like SCRUM product owner or project management roles.
+All this experience transfers, almost, seamlessly to the competencies required for fintech operations roles like regulatory compliance analyst, UX research or, product design operations integrator.
+Or, a state legislator–which I am, currently, a 2026 candidate.
 These roles require one to be just as agile and cross-functional as I was as a multifamily investment sales consultant.
-For example, replace real estate buyer and seller clients with user/customer and business stakeholder.
+For example, replace real estate buyer and seller clients with user/customer, business stakeholders, and constituents.
 All we do is for their pleasure.

-If you are interested to learn more details about my real estate journey and career lessons (e.g., cautionary tales) then read My Journey and Multifamily Properties the Smart Way.
+If you are interested to learn more details about my real estate journey then read My Journey